How to Determine if a Rectangle is Perfect

 function isRectangleCover(rectangles) {}

-In fact, to determine whether the final shape formed is a perfect rectangle, it is necessary to consider both "area" and "vertices".
+Actually, to check if the final shape is a perfect rectangle, we need to look at two things: "area" and "corners."

 Each element in the rectangles